datatrans/docs.pci-proxy.com/step-4-go-live.md

 5. Setup your Production Account with Security Sign and Salt Value according to [**Step 1**](/step-1-signup-and-setup.md).

-> If you are in possession of an existing stock of sensitive cardholder data you would like to tokenize in terms of going-live, please refer to our [XML-Alias Gateway](https://docs.pci-proxy.com/xml_alias_gateway.html) or contact us directly.
+> If you are in possession of an existing stock of sensitive cardholder data you would like to tokenize initially in terms of going-live, please refer to our [XML-Alias Gateway](https://docs.pci-proxy.com/xml_alias_gateway.html) or contact us directly.

-    6. Change the following details for production usage:
+1. Change the following details for production usage:

 ### Production Data vs. Sandbox Data